 - Visiting a friend, family member, or neighbor’s home

-- Parks, mainly when owners let their dogs off leash
+- Parks, mainly when owners let their dogs off-leash

-Common Canine Bite Injuries
+Common Dog Bite Injuries in St. Louis

 In some situations, dog bites are minor.
 A quick snap of a dog’s teeth may only leave a few puncture wounds that can heal without stitches after a thorough cleaning.
 Although, you should always visit a physician after dog bites to reduce the chance of infection.
 Unfortunately, not all dog bite victims can walk away so lucky.
 Dogs can be vicious, and some breeds have tremendous jaw strength.
-They can bite someone multiple times, tear skin, muscle, and tendons, and even fracture bones.
+They can bite someone multiple times, tear skin, muscle, and tendons, and even fracture bones